lawrence143/kubernetes-ecosystem-book/11-backup_and_restore.md

 ## 1.Ark

 Ark is a tool from Heptio and is a utility for managing disaster recovery of your Kubernetes Clusters, specifically  cluster resources and persistent volumes.
 It configures with underlying cloud provider easily and can also  take snapshots of persistent volumes.
 If you have stateful applications, Ark should be in the list to take backups.

+Ark can back up or restore all objects in the cluster, and can also filter objects by type, namespace, and/or label.
+Ark is ideal for the disaster recovery use case, as well as for snapshotting application state, before performing system operations on your cluster (e.g. upgrades).

 Ark have below capabilites: